Know your echelon. Keep formation. Climb.

-Echelon is an operating methodology for founders and CEOs growing companies in the age of AI.
-Eleven levels, anchored by what a company actually is.
+Echelon is the operating system for founders and CEOs growing tech companies in the age of AI.
+Seven echelons, anchored by what a company actually is.
 Four disciplines that have to climb together.
 Presented here in full, because a methodology you can’t inspect is a pitch.

 Every company gets handed the same playbook.